-Welcome to Esper Junction, home of The Phoenix Chronicles: an animated web series paying tribute to classic video games.
+Welcome to Esper Junction, an animation home of The Phoenix Chronicles: a web series paying tribute to classic video games.

 The Phoenix Chronicles: Prologue